Strategic Network Creation for Enabling Greedy Routing: Introduction

 Closer to our model are NCGs that involve geometry.
 In the wireline strong connectivity game~\cite{eidenbenzEquilibria2006} agents that correspond to points in the plane create undirected edges to ensure that they can reach all other agents.
-It is assumed that the cost of an edge equals its length.
-For this setting, NE exist and can be found efficiently.
-Geometric spanner games~\cite{abamGeometric2019} are similar, but the agents want to ensure a given maximum stretch.
-While guaranteed existence of NEs was left open, it is shown that computing a best response is NP-hard.
-Bilò, Friedrich, Lenzner, and Melnichenko~\cite{biloGeometric2019} defined a similar geometric model with undirected edges, where the agents want to minimize the sum of their shortest path distances to all other agents.
-They consider similar metrics as in our paper, in particular, they show that NE exist in 1-2-metrics and tree-metrics and that every GE is in 3-NE for any metric.
-Also, they prove that even on 1-2-metrics computing a best response is NP-hard.
-Later, it was shown that $(\alpha+1)$-NE always exist~\cite{friedemannEfficiency2021}.
-Closest to our model is the work by Moscibroda, Schmid, and Wattenhofer~\cite{moscibrodaTopologies2006}.
-Their model involves agents that form directed edges and that have the same cost function as in our model.
-Thus, the main difference to our model is that instead of greedy paths they use shortest paths for defining the stretch.
-They show for Euclidean metrics that NE may not exist and that deciding NE existence is NP-hard.
+There, NE exist and can be found efficiently.
+Geometric spanner games~\cite{abamGeometric2019} are similar, but the agents want to ensure a given maximum stretch. \citet{biloGeometric2019} defined a similar model with undirected edges, where the agents want to minimize the sum of their shortest path distances to all other agents.

-To the best of our knowledge, the only exists one model that combines network creation with greedy routing, introduced by Gulyás, Biró, K\H{o}rösi, Rétivári, and Krioukov~\cite{gulyasNavigable2015}.
-In contrast to our model, their agents only want to ensure to reach all other agents via greedy routing.
-Also, they fix $\alpha=1$ and hyperbolic space is assumed.
-However, their cost function only enforces greedy routing locally, i.e., that agents have edges to nodes that are closer to any possible destination.
-Thus, agents do not influence each other, i.e., this is not a game-theoretic setting.

-Another line of research is to investigate specific random graph models that generate networks where greedy routing almost surely succeeds.
-Also for this, hyperbolic space is essential~\cite{BringmannKLMM17,Blasius0KS23}.